Misc in Psychiatry

 Exercise has been greatly underestimated and underrepresented in pharmaceutically oriented psychiatric field of medicine.
 Exercise greatly improves brain function by improving cognitive agility and memory.
 It boosts creativity and focus.
 Through varies mechanisms, it also enhances self of well being, reduce depression and anxiety, lower stress and enhances relaxation.
 It can greatly improve sleep, calm obsessions and anger.
 Regular exercise can improve self-esteem, improve social exposure and confidence.
 And we have not even started talking about its impact on physical health!!
 Please commit to regular exercise for huge number of important reasons.

 Just about everything said about exercise above could be said about sleep.
 Please see link on the left side for healthy sleep habits.

-Evidence has been accumulating over the recent years regarding the impact of diet on mental health.
-Recommend less carb and more nutrient dense diet.
-There have been convincing, positive studies on Mediterranean diet and depression.
+Evidence has been accumulating over the recent years regarding the impact of diet on mental health especially strong negative impact on mental health from foods that causes inflammation.
+Recommend the following vid.
+There have also been convincing, positive studies on Mediterranean diet and depression.